B2B meaning explained: definition, examples, and how it works

 What is an example of a B2B transaction?

 B2B involves longer sales cycles, multiple decision-makers, and relationship-focused selling.
 B2C typically features quick purchases, individual buyers, and marketing-driven decisions.
+B2B customers also tend to have higher lifetime value due to repeat purchasing and longer contracts.

 Essential tools include accounting software for invoicing and payments, a CRM for managing customer relationships, and project management software for tracking deliverables.
 Xero helps you manage B2B finances with automated invoicing and real-time reporting.